Rupali Jeganathan

 Establishing culture from the beginning is way easier than trying to change or enforce it after years.

-Also read: 7 practical examples of company culture
+Get inspired by 7 practical examples of company culture

 Interpersonal connections with peers and managers are essential in any organization, and this C helps new hires establish them.
 A great example of this is assigning an onboarding buddy.